berto/berto.com/docs/2022-10-30-negative-feedback.md

-Bad feedback is part of the process.
+Negative feedback is part of the process.

 I've collected some of the worst feedback we've received, mostly for stuff under my responsibility.